phonkee/grpc-pool/README.md

 * `2..n` connection is ready - return connection

 Whole pool is based on this idea.
 There are some additional features but basically this is how the core works.
+There are additional features, but it's minor to this main idea.

 # features